Skip to main content

 The cost: Council can treat deliberately deprived assets as still owned; potential fraud investigation How to avoid: Never gift assets to reduce means test assessment.
 Councils look back several years and can reverse transactions.

 The cost: Missing out on legitimate funding worth tens of thousands of pounds The reality: Approximately 60% of initial CHC applications are rejected—but many of these decisions are overturned on appeal.
 However, the appeals process is genuinely challenging: it typically takes well over a year, involves multiple panels, and can be emotionally exhausting when you're already dealing with caring responsibilities.
 How to avoid: If you believe the decision is wrong, it's worth pursuing—but be realistic about what's involved.
 Many successful appellants report that specialist advice (from CHC advocacy organisations or specialist solicitors) was essential.
 Without expert support, families often find themselves outmatched by the clinical arguments presented by the NHS.
-If you're considering an appeal, seek specialist help early rather than trying to navigate it alone.
+For a step-by-step walkthrough of the entire process, see our guide on how to appeal an NHS Continuing Healthcare rejection.

 The cost: Confusion between nursing care and NHS Continuing Healthcare How to avoid: Understand the difference between care homes and nursing homes.
 "Nursing home" is a type of care home with registered nurses on staff.
 "NHS CHC" is fully funded care based on health needs assessment.
 They're not the same.